Skip to content

 Walnut

 Walnut is the premium alternative.
 The dark brown, rich color and wavy grain give a walnut TV unit a luxurious, deep appearance.
-It combines beautifully with white or light gray walls and brass-colored (golden) hardware.
-Walnut is slightly more expensive, but the investment is well worth it.
+It combines beautifully with white or light gray walls and colored (golden) hardware.
+Walnut is slightly more expensive, but the investment is well worth its value.

 Finishes